 - medicines – some can decrease your resting heart rate (e.g. beta blockers), while others can increase it (e.g. thyroid medicines)

-- age – with age, the rate and regularity of your pulse can change and may be a sign of a heart problem.
+- age – with age, the rate and regularity of your pulse can change and can be a sign of a heart problem.

 If my heart resting heart rate is normal, is my blood pressure normal?

-Your resting heart rate is not related to your blood pressure.
+Your resting heart rate is not an indication of your blood pressure.
 The only way to check blood pressure is to measure it directly.

 If my resting heart rate is slow, is it dangerous?